-The Office of Environmental Health Hazard Assessment (OEHHA) reports CalEnviroScreen 4.0 scores for Parlier demonstrating relatively adverse environmental conditions, with census tracts in and around Parlier scoring in the 98th percentile (Figure 1K-16, CalEnviroScreen Scores).
-In Parlier, residents in different parts of the jurisdiction experience similar scores, indicating that residents across the city do not have substantially different access to environmental outcomes.
+The Office of Environmental Health Hazard Assessment (OEHHA) reports CalEnviroScreen 4.0 scores for Fowler demonstrating relatively adverse environmental conditions, with census tracts in and around Fowler scoring between the 86th and 96th percentiles (FIGURE 1D-12 CALENVIROSCREEN SCORES).
+In Fowler, residents in different parts of the jurisdiction experience the same scores, indicating that residents across the city do not have different access to environmental outcomes.

-The primary indicators leading to high scores as reported by OEHHA's CalEnviroScreen are ozone, fine inhalable particles less than 2.5 micrometers (PM{2.5}), pesticides, drinking water contaminants, toxic releases, and chemical cleanup.
-Parlier is in a sparsely populated area, with few industrial uses and relatively low pollution from vehicular emissions.
-However, commercial agriculture and natural resource extraction occurring close to Parlier may contribute to adverse environmental conditions.
-Additionally, the pollution burden scores are generally more positive than the socioeconomic and health indicator scores.
-The pollution burden in the central northern area is below the 75th percentile threshold, although the socioeconomic/health indicator score is in the 98th percentile, with scores above the 90th percentile for education, linguistic isolation, poverty, asthma, cardiovascular disease, and low birth weight, although housing burden is within the 50th percentile.
-Similar scores are found in the other two tracts, although pollution burden is higher overall, and the socioeconomic indicators of low birth weight are lower while the housing burden and unemployment factors vary, some also in the 90th percentile range.
-The entirety of Parlier falls within the boundaries of an area considered to be an SB 535-qualifying disadvantaged community, representing the 25.0 percent of highest-scoring census tracts in CalEnviroScreen 4.0, census tracts previously identified in the top 25.0 percent in CalEnviroScreen 3.0, and census tracts with high amounts of pollution and low populations.
-This indicates that, as compared with statewide averages, Parlier represents an area of potential concern regarding fair housing and disproportionate exposure to environmental hazards and a concentration of vulnerable populations.
+The primary pollution indicators leading to high scores as reported by OEHHA's CalEnviroScreen, are, in order of significance, ozone, fine inhalable particles less than 2.5 micrometers (PM2.5), diesel particulate matter (PM), pesticides, drinking water contaminants, groundwater threats, and solid waste.
+Fowler is in a sparsely populated area, with few industrial uses and relatively low pollution from vehicular emissions.
+However, commercial agriculture and natural resource extraction occurring close to Fowler may contribute to adverse environmental conditions.
+Population characteristics contributing to the high scores include asthma, low birth weight, education, unemployment, and poverty.
+The entirety of Fowler falls within the boundaries of an area considered to be a Senate Bill (SB) 535-qualifying disadvantaged community, representing the 25.0 percent of highest-scoring census tracts in CalEnviroScreen 4.0, census tracts previously identified in the top 25.0 percent in CalEnviroScreen 3.0, and census tracts with high amounts of pollution and low populations.
+This indicates that, as compared with statewide averages, Fowler represents an area of potential concern regarding fair housing and disproportionate exposure to environmental hazards and a concentration of vulnerable populations.